Up to $105,000 per year

 EDUCATIONAL AND PROGRAM REQUIREMENTS

-KL2 awardees that hold a professional degree (MD, DOs, DMD, DNP, DVM, or DPT) are required to enroll in either the Advanced Certificate (if funded for 1 year) or the Master's in C/T Investigation program (if funded for 2 years).
+KL2 awardees who hold a professional degree (MD, DOs, DMD, DNP, DVM, or DPT) are required to complete the Advanced Certificate (if funded for 1 year) or the Master’s in C/T Investigation program (if funded for 2-3 years).

 KL2 Awardees that are enrolled in, or currently hold doctoral-level research degrees (PhD) are required to complete a total of 10 credits during their appointment.
 K scholars are encouraged to enroll in the Advanced Certificate and/or Master’s Degree in C/T Investigation.